MarwanAlsoltany/centum/README.md

 </div>
 ```

-* **A container on all devices containing one 50% column in the dead center of the container**
+* **A container on all devices containing one 50% column in the dead center of the container (the cells' container must have a height!)**

 ```html
 <div class="pack">